vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

      ![Add DNS server under DNS resolvers](img/tkg-airgap-nsxt/alb47.png)

-   Enter a name for the DNS and click **ADD** under **Name Servers** to add your infrastructure DNS servers.
+   Specify a name for the DNS and click **ADD** under **Name Servers** to add your infrastructure DNS servers.
 Optionally, you can specify the TTL for the DNS.

     ![Specify DNS server name and add](img/tkg-airgap-nsxt/alb48.png)